What was reviewed

 Key implications

-For HTMC, primary regulatory impacts include codifying the 10 mg/kg HCN ceiling with validated lab methods and regional risk stratification.
+For HMTC, primary regulatory impacts include codifying the 10 mg/kg HCN ceiling with validated lab methods and regional risk stratification.
 Certification requirements should mandate documented peeling–soaking–fermentation workflows or 30-minute boiling equivalents, plus aflatoxin and heavy-metal panels for mining-adjacent sourcing.
 Industry applications favor gari and controlled-process flours under GMP and HACCP.
 Research gaps concern quantified heavy-metal baselines across geographies and the scale-up of enzymatic or genetic low-HCN solutions.
 Practical recommendations prioritize SOP standardization, batch testing, and targeted community training to sustain cassava hydrogen cyanide safety.

 Citation